mong/hamongts/_posts/en/tidligere_atlas/fodsel.md

 The low number of events and considerable element of random variation mean that it is not possible to identify any systematic geographical variation.

-# Caesarean section

-Emergency caesarean sections are performed when the life of the mother or baby is in danger.
-Planned caesarean sections are usually performed because risk factors have been identified that could have unfortunate consequences if the baby is delivered vaginally.
-The probability of caesarean delivery is highest if the baby is in the breech position, in connection with multiple births and if the pregnant woman has previously undergone caesarean section.

-## Background

-The number of births that end in a caesarean delivery has remained very stable in Norway over the past years, and in 2016 it was approx. 16%.
-However, the proportion increased strongly from 2% in the 1960s to 16–17% in 2006.
-Caesarean section increases the risk of serious, but rare complications.
-It also increases the risk of complications in subsequent pregnancies as well as the probability (45%) of a caesarean section in the next pregnancy.
-Several studies indicate that a caesarean section has negative consequences for newborns in the head presentation, while breech babies may benefit from caesarean delivery.

-Caesarean sections, emergency and planned.
-Number of primiparous women who had a caesarean section per 1,000 primiparous women, broken down by hospital referral area.
-Age-adjusted.
-Average for the period 2015–2017.

-Caesarean sections, emergency and planned.
-Number of multiparous women who had a caesarean section per 1,000 multiparous women, broken down by hospital referral area.
-Age-adjusted.
-Average for the period 2015–2017.

-## Results

-About one third of all caesarean sections were planned, meaning that the decision was made more than eight hours before the procedure.
-For primiparous women, one in five caesarean sections were planned, while half of all caesarean sections performed on multiparous women were planned.

-Moderate geographical variation in the number of caesarean sections was observed for primiparous women.
-Approximately 80% more caesarean sections were performed per 1,000 births in Nord-Trøndelag hospital referral area than in the Bergen area.
-The proportion of emergency caesarean sections varied from 72.8% for women resident in Diakonhjemmet hospital referral area to 85.3% for women in the Møre og Romsdal area.

-The geographical variation in the number of caesarean sections was higher for multiparous women.
-Women resident in Nord-Trøndelag hospital referral area had more than twice as many caesarean sections per 1,000 births as women resident in the Bergen area.
-If we exclude Nord-Trøndelag hospital referral area, the variation for multiparous women was also moderate.
-The proportion of emergency caesarean sections varied from 38.1% for women resident in Diakonhjemmet hospital referral area to 57.4 % for women in the Nordland area.

-## Comments

-There was a clear correlation between the use of emergency caesarean sections in primiparous and multiparous women.
-The hospital referral areas with the highest rates for primiparous women were mostly among the areas with the highest rates for multiparous women.
-There was also a clear correlation for planned caesarean sections.

-The rates for emergency caesarean sections were particularly low in Diakonhjemmet, Bergen and Fonna hospital referral areas.
-If we see this finding in conjunction with the results for operative vaginal delivery (forceps or vacuum-assisted delivery), the overall variation for operative intervention was low.

-This indicates that the indications for operative intervention to deliver a baby in an emergency are more or less the same, but that different and sometimes strong preferences as regards the choice of method prevail in different geographical areas.

 # The postnatal period